SecKona/SEII-Project/README.md

 ### Contributors
 #### Memembers in Group C:
-* Klara -> all scene building and report writing
+* Klara -> all about scene building, UML diagram drawing and report writing
-* SecKona -> all about coding
+* SecKona -> all about coding and javadoc writing